denyago/simple_http_monitor/README.md

 Script for monitoring website uptime status.

 It should alerts via e-mail when the site has been down for configured number of consecutive tries.
-Send up notification once the site comes up again.
+Sends up notification once the site comes up again.
 The notification contains the reason of the last error.

 What does it mean "site is down?".
 - incorrect HTTP response code